paulschoppel/Coderunner-C-Prototypes/README.md

 The resulting completed program is then compiled and executed according to the grading logic defined in the snippet, function, or program template.

+> ⚠️ **Warning:**
+> Due to the parsing logic used in the current templates, quotation marks (`"`) are not allowed inside Fill-the-Gaps inputs.
+>
+> When defining tasks, tutors should ensure that no gap requires students to enter quotation marks.
+> Internally, the student's responses are inserted into the C template by manually processing a JSON structure using `replace` functions within Twig.
+> Quotation marks would interfere with this parsing process and cause invalid code generation.

 For example, an incomplete program might be defined as follows:

 ```c